 Collective Worship follows a cycle of planning based on key Christian Beliefs and Values.
-These are taken from the Values for Life scheme, as recommended by the Church of England and the Roots and Shoots scheme.
+These are taken from the Values for Life scheme, as recommended by the Church of England and the Roots and Fruits scheme.

 Our Worship is inclusive and gives all of the school community the chance to be part of the experience, while respecting the integrity of family and cultural backgrounds.

 The Headteacher, teachers and children lead Collective Worship during the week.
 Members of the local church community visit the school regularly and lead Worship, we are also able to visit St Leonard’s church for projects, services and Festivals at different times of the year.